openbmc/docs/designs/device-tree-gpio-naming.md

 The software records the state of this GPIO and checks upon reboot if the state has changed since the last reboot.
 If it has, it indicates that a factory reset should be performed.

+#### SIO
+The SIO GPIOs are the pins on the ASPEED AST2500/AST2600 that are used for the ACPI Power state machine.
+On x86 systems SIO_ONCONTROL, SIO_POWER_GOOD, SIO_S3 and SIO_S5 lines are typically used for this signals.

+##### sio-on-control
+Output from the BMC that tells when to enable the power supplies.
+On x86 systems, this is combined with the PCH input to determine when to assert PS_EN.

+Pattern:
+- `host*-sio-on-control`

+##### sio-pwr-good
+Input to the BMC from CPU Power good to indicate when the hardware has finished powering on.

+Pattern:
+- `host*-sio-pwr-good`

+##### sio-s*
+Input to the BMC from the sleep signals.
+This pin is used to know when the system has started the hardware power-down sequence.

+Pattern:
+- `host*-sio-s*`

 ### POWER Specific GPIOs
 Below are GPIO names specific to the POWER processor based servers.